doubt72/heimdall/README.md

 * `PUT /store/<name>`: for updating scripts

-This requires a JSON object with `script` keys (and the script in string for), which is replaced for the given name.
+This requires a JSON object with `script` keys (and the script in string form), which is replaced for the given name.

 * `DELETE /store/<name>`: for deleting scripts